-Fact: From Manali Mall Road, taxis charge around 1500 to 2000 Rupees to Sethan village.
-And this fare can go up to 6000 Rupees during the peak winter season.
+Fact: From Manali Mall Road, taxis charge around 2000 Rupees to Sethan village.
+This fare can go up to 7000 Rupees during the peak winter season.
 Additionally, you need to get an online permit to enter Hamta Valley (where Sethan is located) costing 100-250 Rupees per vehicle.

 Located approximately a 45-minute drive from Manali, Sethan is a place for slow travellers – particularly during winter, when snow claims its ground and any movement beyond this tiny Buddhist town, becomes impossible!